YCL92/TMD-LDCT/README.md

 #### 6. Evaluation of Patient Data

-When all the training is completed, run the line below to evaluate the test set (change the manufacturer in `./preset/config.py` if needed):
+When all the training is completed, run the line below to evaluate the test set (change the manufacturer in `./preset/config.py` if needed, only valid if you use our provided weights):

 ```bash
 python s4-run-test.py